Defence Force Tax Deductions For 2022: The Ultimate Guide

 - Car rental fees

 Travel expenses refer to transport costs as well as accommodation, meals, conference fees, and other costs related to work travel.
+Similar to tax treatment for FIFO workers, whether your circumstances are considered work-related travel or living away from home will affect which deductions you can claim.

-In most cases, ADF branches grant an allowance to members who need to travel for work.
-However, you may still file for claim on any amount that exceeds the allowance given to you.
+In most cases, ADF branches grant a travel allowance to members who need to travel for work.
+However, you may still file for a claim on any amount that exceeds the allowance given to you.
 Just make sure to secure proof for this type of deduction, and if you’re claiming a deduction for a specific trip, you must also include any travel allowance you received on your tax return.

 Some types of vehicle expenses are tax-deductible if they result from fulfilling military duties.
 In this type of deduction, vehicle expenses that involve domestic and interstate travel are both valid.
 You cannot claim car or transport expenses that are private and domestic.